Arksine/moonraker/docs/web_api.md

 }
 ```

+##### State

+State will be one of the following values:

+- **"ready"**: Klippy is connected, and ready for action.
+  You may proceed to request status of printer objects make
+  subscriptions, get the file list, etc.
+- **"error"**: Klippy has experienced an error.
+- **"shutdown"**: Klippy is in a shutdown state.
+- **"startup"**: Klippy is currently starting up.
+You can
+  re-request `/server/info` or `/printer/info` in 2 seconds.

 !!!
 Note
     This request will never return an HTTP error.
 When an error is
     encountered a JSON-RPC error response will be returned.